sandialabs/suncal/doc/Manual/manual.md

 After clicking **OK**, the data will display in the preview plot.
 The curve fit function and options can be selected.
 Here, the default of fitting a line using vertical distances is sufficient.

+We are interested in the resistance at zero length.
+In the **Predictions** tab, enter a new prediction value, named "2Rc", with X-Value of 0.

 Click **Calculate** to display the fit line and its prediction band.
 The slope and intercept, their uncertainties, and goodness-of-fit parameters are shown.
-The parameter of interest, however, is a prediction of the line at zero length.
-To obtain this parameter, select **Prediction** from the drop-down list box, and enter an x-value of **0** in the X-Values table.
+Select **Prediction** from the drop-down list box to see the curve predicted at 0 length.
 The predicted value and its uncertainty are plotted as the orange errorbar and shown in the table (see {*@fig:contactresistance}).
 For these measurements, the contact resistance ($\times2$ for the 2 contacts) is 50.91 kOhm with 95% uncertainty of 34.36 kOhm.
 Dividing by two to obtain the resistance of a single contact gives